'Bachelorette': Every First Impression Rose Winner Who Was Final Pick

 Season 11: Shawn Booth

-Kaitlyn Bristowe had to go through a bit of her own competition to become the Bachelorette in 2015, but the men voted her to become their lead over Britt Nilsson, and she rewarded Booth with the first impression rose.
-Booth beat out Nick Viall as Bristowe's final pick, and the pair stayed engaged for over three years before their breakup last fall.
+Kaitlyn Bristowe had to go through a bit of her own competition to become the Bachelorette in 2015, but the men voted her to become their lead over Britt Nilsson, and she rewarded Shawn with the first impression rose.
+Shawn beat out Nick Viall as Kaitlyn's final pick, and the pair stayed engaged for over three years before their breakup last fall.

-Bristowe is now dating one of Becca Kufrin's castoffs, Jason Tartick, while Booth has yet to publicly announce any new relationship.
+Kaitlyn is now dating one of Becca Kufrin's castoffs, Jason Tartick, while Shawn has yet to publicly announce any new relationship.

 Season 12: Jordan Rodgers

 The chemistry between JoJo Fletcher and Jordan Rodgers was undeniable when they first met on her 2016 premiere -- and they shared their first kiss that night.
-Rodgers and Fletcher got engaged during her finale just months later, and they're still going strong, nearly three years later (and about to set a wedding date!)
+JoJo and Jordan got engaged during her finale just months later, and they're still going strong.

 Season 13: Bryan Abasolo

 Bryan Abasolo came out of the limo speaking Spanish to Rachel Lindsay, and that just about did the trick.
-Abasolo's relationship with Lindsay only grew after he earned her first impression rose.
-After she sent home Peter Kraus in her finale, Abasolo proposed.
-Two years later, they're about to tie the knot in a destination wedding in August.
+Bryan's relationship with Rachel only grew after he earned her first impression rose.
+After she sent home Peter Kraus in her finale, Bryan proposed.
+Two years later, they tied the knot in a destination wedding.

 Season 14: Garrett Yrigoyen

 Becca Kufrin continued the trend in her 2018 season premiere, giving her first impression rose to medical sales representative Garrett Yrigoyen.
-They got engaged in her finale, weathered the storm of an Instagram scandal, and are happily still together, living in San Diego.
+They got engaged in her finale, but following Garrett's Instagram scandal and public confrontations with Kufrin's friend Rachel Lindsay, as well their private "ups and downs," the couple announced their split in September 2020.

-Only time will tell if Brown's intuition on night one leads her to her true love.The Bachelorette returns Monday at 8 p.m.
+Only time will tell if Clare's intuition on night one leads her to her true love.The Bachelorette returns Tuesday at 8 p.m.
 ET/PT on ABC.
 Join ET's Bachelor Nation Facebook group here.

 RELATED CONTENT: